nittin-murthi/lumina/README.md

 ## Overview

 Lumina is a cutting-edge educational AI assistant that leverages advanced language models and modern web technologies to provide an interactive learning experience.
 Built with a robust MERN stack (MongoDB, Express.js, React, Node.js) and enhanced with TypeScript for type safety, the application incorporates state-of-the-art AI capabilities through LangChain and OpenAI.
+Live at https://lumina-2.onrender.com .

 ## 🚀 Key Features